hampta/FastValveMaterial/README.md

 - VTFLibWrapper (https://github.com/Ganonmaster/VTFLibWrapper)
 # Setup:
 - If you're using the release version, you don't need to do anything else
-- On the other hand, when cloning the source, make sure to also pull and initialize VTFLibWrapper ("git submodules init" + "git submodules update")
+- On the other hand, when cloning the source, make sure to also pull and initialize VTFLibWrapper ("`git submodules init`" + "`git submodules update`")
+- `pip install -r requirements.txt`
 - You will need the following textures:
     - Diffuse/Color map
     - Normal map